Jammy2211/PyAutoGalaxy/docs/overview/overview_7_multi_wavelength.rst

 ----------------

 The above API can fit multiple datasets which are observed at the same wavelength.

+For example, this allows the analysis of images of a galaxy before they are combined to a single frame via the multidrizzling data reduction process to remove correlated noise in the data.

 An example use case might be analysing undithered images (e.g. from HST) before they are combined via the multidrizzing process, to remove correlated noise in the data.